tasket/Qubes-vpn-support/README.md

   ```

-* You should be able to use `ping` and `traceroute` from a downstream appVM without issue after connecting.
+* You should be able to use `ping` and `traceroute` commands from a downstream appVM without
-However, doing so from
+issue after connecting.
+However, doing so from inside the VPN VM requires granting special
-inside the VPN VM can be an issue, since Qubes 4.0 / newer Linux appear to disregard certain rules when it
-comes to ICMP packets.
-In this case, you can enable the 'vpn-handler-egress' Qubes service on the VM to
-relax the output restriction which will allow you to use these commands from inside the VPN VM.
+permission to the network with `sudo sg qvpn "command"`.
+(Also see *Firewall notes* for other
+ways to permit outbound traffic.)

 ### Tor/Whonix notes
 Qubes-vpn-support can handle either Tor-over-VPN (configuring sys-whonix `netvm` setting to use VPN VM) or the reverse, VPN-over-Tor (configuring VPN VM `netvm` setting to use sys-whonix).
 The latter requires the VPN client to be configured for TCP instead of UDP protocol, and a different port number such as 443 may be required by your VPN provider; For openvpn this can all be specified with the `remote` directive in the config file.